top of page

 Lots of stuff associated with American and Canadian DS's happened in 1958.

-THE ID19 ARRIVES IN THE USA.
 It looks like Citroën’s dealership at 300 Park Avenue in New York had one of the very first ID19's in the USA in February of 1958.
-Challenger Motors in LA also had a very early ID19 a few weeks later in March.
+Challenger Motors in LA also had a very early ID19 a few weeks later, in March.

 Screenshot 2023-04-20 at 6.56.21 AM.png

-FRONT TURN SIGNALS.
 For 1958, all USA DS’s were equipped with Lucas front turn signals.
 For 1956 and 1957, USA DS’s had the euro front turn signals.

-These Lucas lights caused a minor change to the front fenders, since these lamps were secured with three screws in lieu of the two screws needed for the Euro lights.
+These Lucas lights caused a minor change to the front fenders, since these lamp housings were secured with three screws in lieu of the two screws needed for the Euro lights.
 There was also a wiring change in the fender harnesses to accommodate these Lucas lights (they had a dual-filament bulb; one for the turn signal, one for parking lights, whereas the Euro turn signals only had a single filament bulb).

 The Lucas lenses were clear on these early cars, but for 1964 and on, the lens color turned to amber.